gaehlerm/SoftwareEngineering/README.md

 y = [4,5,6]
 # write x and y to an xml file called 'data.xml'
 ```
-This code worked out without any problems for json files, but for XML the result at the time of writing was dissatisfactory.
+This code worked out without any problems for json files, but for XML the result at the time of writing was unsatisfactory.
 The suggestion of Copilot is:
 ```py
 with open('data.xml', 'w') as f:
     f.write('<data>\n')